 Note: 1.
 The combined figures of 121,200 jobs and $19.2 billion business revenue reflect analyses conducted for different years.
 The cruise activity component is reported for 2019 whereas the cargo, fishing, and other maritime activities are reported for 2017.

 2021 Tax Levy

 The Port of Seattle Commission passed Executive Director Stephen P. Metruck’s recommended 2021 budget and 2021-2025 budget blueprint in November 2020.
-Learn more here.
+Learn more on our budget page.

 Tax Levy at a Glance